|

 Scheme.
 We will learn the techniques necessary to implement a simple

-Scheme interpreter in Scheme itself.
+Scheme interpreter in Java.
 The second part of the course will allow students

 to master of the basics of two popular and practical languages

-(Python and Android) while gaining an understanding of these languages in the general context
+(Python and Rust) while gaining an understanding of these languages in the general context

 of programming language design.
 This course is analogous to linguistics